PXgamer/hain-plugin-pximg/README.md

 Next you'll need to enter your API key into the Preferences in Hain.
 This can be done by typing `/preferences` and then entering your API key in the `hain-plugin-pximg` tab.

-**Note:** Preference changing is broken in Hain v0.5.0 so, either use v0.4.1, or change it manually in the `%localappdata%\hain-user\plugins\hain-plugin-pximg\preferences.json` file.
+**Note:** Preference changing is broken in Hain v0.5.0 so either:
+ - use v0.4.1
+ - change it manually in the `%localappdata%\hain-user\plugins\hain-plugin-pximg\preferences.json` file.

 Now you're ready to use the plugin.